 3. Fabric Marking with Basting

-Simple up and down running stitch can be used for fabric marking.
+Simple up-and-down running stitches can be used for fabric marking.
 Use long stitches in a contrasting color so you can remove them easily when the item is finished.
 The advantage of using this method is that there is no danger of you rubbing off the markings.

 When the stitches are really large, this is a surprisingly quick method.
 I like to use basting as my fabric marking method for marking pleats and long lines.